rayer4u/angular.io/README.md

+As you know, ajax.googleapis.com can't be visited from the fucking wall.Use other to replace.

 # Angular.io
 Angular.io is currently the preview site for Angular 2.
 This site also includes links to other helpful angular resources including Angular 1, Angular Material, and AngularFire.